prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## Frequently asked questions

-Q: What are the risks of running prysm with a custom builder instead of using local execution?
+Q: What are the risks of running Prysm with a custom builder instead of using local execution?

+A:

 Q: Do I need to run my execution client while using a custom builder?

+A:

 Q: How do I recover if circuit breaker is triggered?

+A:

 Q: